 Snipara Sandbox Integration

-Snipara Sandbox is a sandboxed Python execution environment that integrates with Snipara for context-aware code generation, autonomous agents, and multi-step task execution.
+Snipara Sandbox is a Python execution layer that integrates with Snipara for context-aware code generation, explicitly started agents, and multi-step task execution across sandbox, docker, and trusted local backends.
+Sandbox jobs start only from an explicit user or workflow command; Snipara does not silently launch execution.

 When to Use Snipara Sandbox